Joiry/HSL_Carp/align.md

 So, we can construction this slurm submission:

 ~~~
-$ sbatch -o ecoli_indexing.out --wrap="bbmap.sh ref=ecoli_rel606.fasta"
+$ sbatch -o dm6_indexing.out --wrap="bbmap.sh ref=dm6_UCSC.genome.fa"
 ~~~

 As we saw with its bbduk trimming sister program, bbmap provides useful information in its logging:

 ~~~
-$ less ecoli_indexing.out
+$ less dm6_indexing.out
 ~~~

 BBmap will by default write its indexing files to a directory called `ref` in the current directory.
 In fact, when aligning, if you don't specify a reference, bbmap will look for the `ref` by default.
 Because I've setup the alignment script to point to a directory containing a `ref` directory, let's move the index we just made into a newly made directory.
 Why we do this will hopefully become clear later.

 ~~~
-$ mkdir index_ecoli
+$ mkdir index_dm6
-$ mv ref/ index_ecoli/
+$ mv ref/ index_dm6/
 ~~~

 ***

 ## Premade references

 Since indexes for each reference genome only need to be made once, we've provided a number of common reference genomes for some of the most commonly used aligners.
+In fact that's what we used to get our alignments going.

 ~~~
 $ ls /proj/seq/data/
 ~~~

-Let's look in the `dm6_UCSC` as an example, which is a build of the Drosophila melanogaster genome.
+Let's look in the `dm6_UCSC` directory, which is a build of the Drosophila melanogaster genome.

 ~~~
 $ ls /proj/seq/data/dm6_UCSC/